Gus42/Conference-Organization-App/README.md

 [5]: https://localhost:8080/
 [6]: https://developers.google.com/appengine/docs/python/endpoints/endpoints_tool

-## Design choices
+## Design Decisions

-About the Session part:

-The sessions have theese attribute:
- 1- endpoint:
-   - createSession
-   - getSessionsBySpeaker
-   - getConferenceSessionsByType
-   - getConferenceSessions
- 2-
+The Session kind:
+It has the following parameter:
+    name
+    highlights
+    speaker
+    duration
+    typeOfSession
+    date
+    startTime
+    location
+Session is a child of Conference.

 About the speaker: The app save the speakers of the sessions in an array of string.
 In this way the implementation is very easy.
 The method to get all the sessions